-The study published in the Journal of Applied Psychology found that any activity that helps give you a sense of mastery increases the likelihood that you’ll take charge at work the next day.
+The Journal of Applied Psychology study found that any activity that helps give you a sense of proficiency increases the likelihood you’ll take charge at work the next day.

-So think about the knowledge and skills you use regularly in your career.
+So think about the knowledge and skills you regularly use in your career.
 Which of these skills do you need to work on to do your job better?
 Which would help further your career down the road?

 3. Go to Bed Early

 This one’s a no-brainer.
 Getting enough sleep is essential to having a productive, energized work life.
 Yet the United Kingdom’s National Health Service reports that 1 in 3 people don’t get enough sleep, which the Centers for Disease Control & Prevention (CDC) defines as seven or more hours per night.

 Persistently poor sleep and sleep deprivation also negatively affect your health.
 According to the CDC, poor sleep has been linked to obesity, heart disease, lowered immune function, decreased fertility, decreased brain functioning, and diabetes.
 Frequent sleep deprivation might also shorten your life expectancy.

 So if you’re having trouble getting a full night’s sleep, how can you get better sleep and wake up refreshed the next morning?
 Start by changing your bedtime routine.

 Turn Off Your Devices & Dim the Lights